genexus-books/Saia/docs/Backoffice.md

 6. Once you are satisfied with the response, save the first version of your Chat assistant.

-Note: When creating prompt or chat assistants, ensure that the instructions, prompts, or initial context provided are clear and concise to elicit accurate and meaningful responses from the AI models.
+Note: When creating prompt or chat assistants, ensure that the instructions, prompts, or initial context provided are clear and concise to obtain accurate and meaningful responses from the AI models.

 ## Search domains